hpc/charliecloud/doc/ch-image.rst

 Description
 -----------

-Uses :code:`ch-run -w -u0 -g0 --no-passwd` to execute :code:`RUN`
+Uses :code:`ch-run -w -u0 -g0 --no-passwd --unsafe` to execute :code:`RUN`
 instructions.
 Note that :code:`FROM` implicitly pulls the base image if needed, so you may want to read about the :code:`pull` subcommand below as well.
+Note also that the :code:`--unsafe` flag is for internal use only, and should not be specified by users.

 Required argument: